Geltrude Comensoli

-Geltrude Caterina Comensoli, also known as Mother Geltrude (January 18, 1847 – February 18, 1903) is the Patron of Youth, Val Camonica and Relic Custodians.
-She was the founder of the Institute of the Sacramentine Sisters.
+Geltrude Caterina Comensoli, also known as Mother Geltrude (January 18, 1847 – February 18, 1903) is the Patroness of Youth, Val Camonica and Relic Custodians.

+Her first attempt at religious life was curtailed by illness, and she took up work as a domestic.
+In 1882, with the encouragement of the Bishop of Bergamo, she founded the Institute of the Sacramentine Sisters.